Anderson Serangoon Junior College: House system

 For competitive intra-school events, the school population is divided into four houses.
 These houses are based on classes, which are in turn based on the students' subject combinations:

 A house committee is in charge of each house, with each house having a captain and vice-captain.
 The house committee is made up of student councillors.

 Campus

-The present Anderson Serangoon Junior College campus consists of 13 buildings (blocks).
-Under the JC Rejuvenation Programme, most of the present campus will be demolished and rebuilt from 2024 to 2027.
-During this period, ASRJC will move temporarily to the former campus of Serangoon Junior College.
+Under the JC Rejuvenation Programme, the Ang Mo Kio campus will be demolished and rebuilt from 2024 to 2027.
+During this period, ASRJC will move temporarily to the former campus of Serangoon Junior College in Hougang.
+The current Anderson Serangoon Junior College campus at Upper Serangoon Road consists of 8 buildings, also known as blocks.

-Academic information
+Academic Information

 Anderson Serangoon Junior College offers both Arts and Science courses that leads up to the Singapore-Cambridge GCE Advanced Level examinations.

-The college will be a Tamil Language Centre offering the Tamil Language Elective Programme (LEP) with effect from 2020 for students who excel in the language to pursue their passion for and interest in Tamil.
+For the 2023 academic year, the college offered 147 subject combinations.
+Since 2020, the college is one of two junior colleges offering the Tamil Language Elective Programme (TLEP) for students who excel in the language.
+The programme is meant to help students pursue their passion for and interest in Tamil.